LAW 597P SEC 1 – Intellectual Property Clinic.

 Go here for Registration Page (login required)

-In the Intellectual Property, Arts, and Technology Clinic, students focus on intellectual property, media and technology law.
-Students will have the opportunity to work with live clients on pressing issues where technology, law, and the public interest intersect, in fields such as copyright, patent, and privacy, among others.
-(While the docket has not been set for the fall, there will likely be at least two projects dealing with copyright law.)
+In the Intellectual Property, Arts, and Technology Clinic, students focus on intellectual property, First Amendment, media, and technology law.
+Students will have the opportunity to work with live clients on pressing issues where technology, law, and the public interest intersect, in fields such as copyright, patent, free press and free speech rights, government transparency, and privacy, among others.
+(While the docket has not been set for the next semester, there will likely be at least one team dealing with copyright law, one team working with early stage startups, and one team working on First Amendment and government transparency work on behalf of journalists and similar news media clients.)

-Through the experience of directly counseling and representing clients (under the supervision of the professor) in various forums, students will learn professional responsibility and advocacy skills, substantive law and procedural rules related to their projects, and will closely examine the role of the public interest in intellectual property and other areas of the law related to technology.
-Clients may include individual artists, filmmakers, non-profit organizations, policymakers, or entrepreneurs.
+Through the experience of directly counseling and representing clients (under the supervision of the professor) in various forums, students will learn professional responsibility and advocacy skills, substantive law and procedural rules related to their projects, and will closely examine the role of the public interest in intellectual property, First Amendment rights, and other areas of the law impacted by technology.
+Clients may include individual artists, filmmakers, non-profit organizations, early-stage startups, policymakers, journalists, or entrepreneurs.
 Potential projects include:

 - Drafting and filing amicus briefs or regulatory comments